Where the design community meets.

-Seattle, Wa Brand Identity Designer for So Magnetic Joined over 1 year ago
+Seattle, Wa Senior UX Designer Joined over 3 years ago

 One of the most efficient uses I have seen is with Slack: They use a "Magic Link" system. https://auth0.com/blog/is-passwordless-authentication-more-secure-than-passwords/

 There are a few other options as well, as in one-time verification until a token expires.
 Like using Hotjar, or Facebook.
 This also goes over it, but is slightly older. https://medium.com/@ninjudd/passwords-are-obsolete-9ed56d483eb

 For actual signup without passwords, the most used that I see is creating accounts with Social Media Integrations.
 (Sign up with twitter, fb, etc. that Medium.com uses)

 Right.
 Sometimes unique typefaces like this really jive with a specific personality of a brand or event.

 It's one of those "hold on to until you have an opportunity to try it" sort of fonts.

 I've not seen this before: link for reference (https://astutegraphics.com/software/vectorscribe/)